Nick Pratto Player Props: Royals vs. Twins

 Nick Pratto At The Plate

-- In 28.8% of his games this year, Pratto has had at least one RBI.
-He's picked up more than one in 11.9% and driven in three or more of his team's runs in two contests.
+- In 18 games this season (30.0%), Pratto has picked up an RBI, and in seven of those games (11.7%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- In 22 of 59 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 22 games this year (36.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.